MELANIE FUTORIAN

 She previously performed with New York and Boston dance companies including The Linda Diamond/Anna Sokolow project where she danced Anna Sokolow's roles.

-Melanie received certification in the Lester Horton teacher training @ the Ailey School.
+Melanie received certification in the Lester Horton teacher training @ the Ailey School and is on the board of directors for City Dance NY.

 CAMERA WOMAN/PHOTOGRAPHER :